jundalisay/sp/content/en/research/sarkar/knowledge/chapter-2.md

 The human mind has 2 contradictory inherent tendencies:
 - acquisition
-- sacrifice.
+- sacrifice

 **The more one advances along the path of evolution, the more the spirit of sacrifice becomes prominent.**

 One wishes to share one’s mental pleasure with others.
 - This is a very interesting aspect of human psychology.

-There are also gradations amongst sweets.
+There are gradations amongst sweets.

 <!-- - All varieties of sweets are not equally sweet.